 Contact our New Patient Coordinator for more Information

-If you have questions or would like to discuss our Treatment Protocols, we offer a Free Consultation by phone.
+If you have questions or would like to discuss our treatment protocols, we offer a free consultation by phone.
 Our New Patient Coordinator will take the time to listen and explain.
-She is able to answer most questions and discuss our protocols, scheduling, fees and other information.
+She can answer most questions and discuss our protocols, scheduling, fees, and other information.
 She is happy to assist you in any way she can.

-Please call us to get more information about how our clinic and Dr. Miller may be able to help you with your health goals and to schedule an an initial screening to see if MeRT may be an option.
+Please call us to get more information about how we may help you with your health goals and to schedule an initial screening to see if neurofeedback may be an option for you!

 Call our New Patient Coordinator at

-Or Fill in the Form below and we will contact you.
+Or fill in the form below and we will contact you.